isso-comments/isso/docs/docs/configuration/server.rst

     Default: `Re: New comment posted on {title}` Available variables:
     `{title}`: The title of the isso thread.
     `{replier}`: The name of the author of the comment.
-If the author didn't fill in a name, it will fallback to the term "Anonymous".
+If the author has no name, it will fallback to the term "Anonymous".
     `{receiver}`: The author whose comment is replied to in this situation.
-If the author didn't fill in a name, it will fallback to to the term "Anonymous".
+If the author has no name, it will fallback to the term "Anonymous".

 Guard
 -----